dtetreau251/Serverless/blog.md

     <img src="/david-t.jpg">
 </p>

 My name is David Tetreau.
 I am a career changer aiming to transitioning into a career in web development.
 I have many years of experience in the government and military sectors in non-technical roles.
 Although I do have a great deal of formal education, I have also taken several non-traditional training programs on my path to being a Web Developer.
 One of these programs was Bit Project.
-I learned a great deal about serverless technologies I enjoy sharing knowledge with others who have the same goal!
+I learned a great deal about serverless technologies, and I discovered that I enjoy sharing knowledge with others who have the same goal!
+Here is a project I built during the program.
 ## Behind the scenes (include and describe flowchart)

 <img src ="./project/Serverless Camp Project.png">